umass-gis/workshops/content/basics-qgis/index.md

 In development
 {: .label .label-yellow }

-This workshop is geared towards newcomers to GIS.
+This is an evolving workshop that is geared towards newcomers to GIS.
 By the end of the workshop, you will be able to:
 * Understand the capabilities of GIS
-* Find and download geospatial data
-* Open the data in QGIS
+* Open geospatial data in QGIS
 * Identify the coordinate system of the data
 * Visualize the data in different ways